Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP##_Final_Project.md

 ## Comparing Methods

 Compared to DNase-seq, FAIRE-seq, and MNase-seq ATAC-seq has two common advantages.
-It can be performed with significantly fewer cells.
+I. It can be performed with significantly fewer cells.
 Only requires about 50,000 cells compared to the millions needed by other methods.
-Library prep is faster and less step intensive compared to previous methods.14
+II.
+Library prep is faster and less step intensive compared to previous methods [14](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6391789/).

 However, ATAC-seq is nor the best technology to use in all cases.
 When looking at nucleosome distribution MNase-seq strategy of cutting up the DNA between nucleosomes produces strong peaks for nucleosomes.
 Looking at the gaps between ATAC-seq’s peaks to determine nucleosome location is less effective because Tn5 struggles to cut in between the small gaps between nucleosomes.

 ATAC-seq and DNase-seq are the only tools that can be used to find both transcription factor binding sites and chromatin accessibility.
 ChIP-seq shows binding site locations but not accessibility.
-FAIRE-seq shows accessibility, but not the binding site.15
+FAIRE-seq shows accessibility, but not the binding site [15](https://epigeneticsandchromatin.biomedcentral.com/articles/10.1186/1756-8935-7-33).

 In a study that compared ATAC-seq to FAIRE-seq, ATAC-seq was found to also have a higher signal-to-noise ratio, with low background signal and sharper peaks (Fig. E and F).
 Furthermore, ATAC-seq showed a higher recall of true enhancers than FAIRE-seq, detecting ∼18.75% more enhancers ,even at similar levels of specificity (Fig. G).

-Figure 4: Comparison between FAIRE-seq and ATAC-seq.
+[Figure 4:](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004994) Comparison between FAIRE-seq and ATAC-seq.
 Figure by Davie, Kristofer et al., Discovery of Transcription Factors and Regulatory Regions Driving In Vivo Tumor Development by ATAC-seq and FAIRE-seq Open Chromatin Profiling.

 **Citations**
 1. nucleosome / nucleosomes.
 Nature News Available at: https://www.nature.com/scitable/definition/nucleosome-nucleosomes-30/.